techidaily/site-win11/source/_posts/essential-advice-to-supercharge-your-wsl-2-and-docker-use.md

 ## How to Use Docker on WSL 2

  Docker is compatible with all major operating systems, such as Windows, macOS, and Linux.
-If you’re on Windows 10 or 11, you can use Docker via Docker Desktop and[integrate it with the Windows Subsystem for Linux 2](https://www.makeuseof.com/how-to-install-docker-windows-10-11/) for improved performance.
-You can download Docker Desktop for Windows from the[official Docker website](https://www.docker.com/products/docker-desktop/) .
+If you’re on Windows 10 or 11, you can use Docker via Docker Desktop and [integrate it with the Windows Subsystem for Linux 2](https://www.makeuseof.com/how-to-install-docker-windows-10-11/) for improved performance.
+You can download Docker Desktop for Windows from the [official Docker website](https://www.docker.com/products/docker-desktop/) .

 ![newly built image on docker](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/newly-built-image-on-docker.jpg)

  The Windows Subsystem for Linux (WSL) is a valuable feature that allows Windows users to run Linux distributions like Ubuntu and Kali without setting up a virtual machine or dual-boot.

- This also means that[Windows users can directly use Linux command-line tools](https://www.makeuseof.com/run-linux-commands-windows-wsl-2/) , applications, and utilities without extra installation steps.
+ This also means that [Windows users can directly use Linux command-line tools](https://www.makeuseof.com/run-linux-commands-windows-wsl-2/) , applications, and utilities without extra installation steps.
 The most recent version of WSL, WSL 2, provides greater stability and a dedicated Linux kernel.

  Since Docker containers are robust, you can even configure them to host your server; nginx docker containers are commonly used as web servers.
 Additionally, you can use Docker in several other ways: